fridenmf/SimpleThreadModules/README.md

 Name it, and click finish.

 Then select this framework as a library by:
-Rightclick on your new project -> Properties -> Java Build Path -> Projects -> Add
+Right click on your new project -> Properties -> Java Build Path -> Projects -> Add

 Select this framework and then click Ok, followed by Ok.